What Are Nameservers & What Does a Name Server Do?

 Nameservers are part of a larger domain called the Domain Name System (DNS), which acts as a directory for the devices and IP addresses attached to it.

 What nameservers do is use this information to translate domain names into numerical IP addresses – a language our computers understand.
-This process works so fast that it has never been seen.
+The process of a nameserver is so fast that it has never been seen.
 Just type a URL, nameserver lets your browser know where that website is, and the page you want loads.

 Also Read: How does a website work?